sdr-enthusiasts/docker-planefence/README-discord-alerts.md

 - Once you click that you'll get a new list of Bot Permissions.
 We only need "Send Messages" at the top of the middle column.

 - At the bottom of the page find the "Generated URL".
-Copy and pate that into your browser's address bar.
+Copy and paste that into your browser's address bar.

 - Select the server you'd like to receive alerts in and then "Continue" and "Authorize".